spacemeshos/testnet-guide/install.md

 [link to installer here]
 [Installer Binary Hash]

-> Recommended! follow [these steps](auth.md) to verify that the Installer you have  downloaded is authentic
+> Recommended! follow [these steps](auth.md) to verify that the Installer you have  downloaded is authentic.

 ### CLI-only Linux